mes3198/vr-project/README.md

 * What’s a scenario where this might help the user, what scenario will this type of application be useful?

 **Collection of data**
-* It is crucial to collect the speed at which droplets of different sizes leave the mouth, where they will fall and how long the smaller droplets will linger in the air
-* Collect data on a "typical" sneeze or cough, and how much of these "typical" ejections are comprised of small, medium or large droplets
-* Collect data on typical airflow in a room
+* Collecting data that is relevant and important to the user
+* Collecting data that makes it easy to draw conclusions about events and extrapolate the relevant information
+*

 **Visual Design**
-* Designing of how the droplets are going to be represented, what they will look like when ejected from the mouth, what do they look like hanging in the air, what do they look like when they land on various objects in the scene.
-* Design of the user interface: how to make it easy for the user to understand their option, to choose between them, to navigate through the proposed "timeline" and to go back and forth between settings
+* Design of the chart (colors, width, transparency) keeping in mind what will make it most clear for the user
-* Design of the scene: the cafe table, items on the table, the other people in the scene
+* Design of the navigation menu (making things user-friendly, on-brand)
+* Design something that is not only informative but sharp/modern
+* Design with interaction in mind (bars moving up and down,

 **Implementation in Unity**
 * Design the VR scene